pygame-web/pygbag/README.md

 NOTES:
  - pygbag only provides support for pygame-ce ( pygame community edition )

- - safari/chrome mobile will not run until version ios 15.x
+ - safari/chrome mobile will not run until version ios 15.x.
+Regarding iOS: This project is tested with BrowserStack when possible.

  - first load will be slower, because setting up local cache from cdn to avoid useless network transfer for getting pygame and cpython prebuilts.